 Best Windows 10 tips and tricks for power users

-A round up of some of the most sophisticated Windows tweaks designed for power users in mind – refreshed for the October Update
+A roundup of some of the most sophisticated Windows tweaks designed for power users in mind

-Below we've rounded up ten sophisticated ways to take full advantage of the power on offer in Windows 10 including many that were new to us until we started digging, and a handful that are new to the world as part of the recent October Update.
+Below we've rounded up ten sophisticated ways to take full advantage of the power on offer in Windows 10, including many that were new to us until we started digging, and a handful that are new to the world as part of recent updates.

 1. Customise the power user menu